 Youth, ages 12-18, who identify as lesbian, gay, bisexual, transgender, queer, questioning, and their allies are welcome at Camp Brave Trails!
 We welcome campers from all over the country and internationally.

-Camp Brave Trails is a leadership focused summer camp and we look for campers of all leadership levels who have an interest in making change in their communities.
+Camp Brave Trails is a leadership focused summer camp and we look for campers of all leadership levels who have an interest in making their community and the world a better place.

-First: Prospective campers will fill out an application and submit a $20 non-refundable application fee.
+First: The prospective camper will fill out an application and submit a $20 non-refundable application fee.
 Only applications that are complete and accompanied by the application fee will be processed.

 Third: After the interview, campers are selected by a committee of staff based on their application and interview.
 We choose a wide variety of campers from diverse backgrounds who have an interest in developing their leadership skills (regardless of previous experience) and meeting mentors and peers who share a similar experience and aspirations.

 Finally: If the camper, family, and Brave Trails feel that camp is a good fit, we will email the camper and family a formal acceptance letter.
 The letter will contain next steps, such as filling out paperwork, making payments, packing info, and more!

 We hope to see your application soon!